bill-rui/Agora/README.md

 We use `-DUSE_AGROS` for Faros RRU and Iris UEs, and `-DUSE_UHD` for USRP-based RRU and UEs.

 Currently, Agora only supports uplink with real RRU and UEs.
-We recommend using one server for controlling the RRU and running Agora, and another server for controlling the UEs and running the UE code.
+We recommend using one server_ for controlling the RRU and running Agora, and another server_ for controlling the UEs and running the UE code.
 Below we describe how to get the uplink demo work.
  * Rebuild the code on both servers for RRU side the UE side.
     * For Faros RRU and Iris UEs, pass `-DUSE_ARGOS=on -DUSE_UHD=off` to cmake
     * For USRP-based RRU and UEs, pass `-DUSE_ARGOS=off -DUSE_UHD=on` to cmake
     * Run `make -j` to recompile the code.
- * Run the UE code on the server connected to the Iris UEs
+ * Run the UE code on the server_ connected to the Iris UEs
    * Modify `data/user-iris-serials.txt` by adding serials of two client Irises from your setup.
    * Run `./build/data_generator --conf_file data/ue-ul-hw.json` to generate required data files.
    * Run `./build/user --conf_file data/ue-ul-hw.json`.
- * Run Agora on the server connected to the Faros RRU
+ * Run Agora on the server_ connected to the Faros RRU
-   * scp over the generated file `data/orig_data_512_ant2.bin` from the client machine to the server's `data` directory.
+   * scp over the generated file `data/orig_data_512_ant2.bin` from the client machine to the server_'s `data` directory.
    * Rebuild the code
      * Set `kPrintPhyStats = true` in `src/common/Symbols.hpp`, if you wish to see uplink BER results.
      * Run `make -j` to recompile the code.